Link light rail: Stations

 Connections to other transit systems, including Sound Transit Express and local buses, are available at all Link stations; some are designated as transit centers with designs to accommodate a large number of buses, such as Lynnwood City Center station.
 The regional Sounder commuter rail system and intercity Amtrak trains connect to Link at International District/Chinatown station in Seattle and Tacoma Dome Station on the T Line.
 The Seattle Center Monorail and South Lake Union Streetcar connect at Westlake; the First Hill Streetcar runs between Capitol Hill and International District/Chinatown stations; and Colman Dock, the Seattle hub for Washington State Ferries and local ferries, is accessed from Pioneer Square.
-Many suburban stations also have park-and-ride lots that provide up to 24 hours of free parking for transit users; as of 2025, there are 13 stations with park-and-ride facilities and a combined stalls.
-A daily charge for parking at 15 of Link's stations is planned to be implemented in 2026 to manage high levels of demand.
+Many suburban stations also have park-and-ride lots that provide up to 24 hours of free parking for transit users; as of 2026, there are 14 stations with park-and-ride facilities and a combined stalls.
+Since 2026, up to 25 percent of stalls at park-and-ride facilities with high use are reserved through a permit reservation program that charges $6 per day or $60 per month for single-occupant vehicles and is free for vehicles with two or more occupants.
+A daily charge for parking at up to 15 of Link's stations is planned to be implemented in 2027 to manage high levels of demand and recover construction costs.
 Sound Transit also provides bicycle lockers at most Link stations that can be rented for an hourly or daily rate.

 All Link stations are named in accordance with Sound Transit policies that are associated with the surrounding neighborhood or nearby streets and landmarks.
 Stations on the 1 Line and 2 Line are also identified by three-digit station codes that were implemented with the opening of the Lynnwood extension in August 2024.
 The codes have two-digit numbers that increase from south to north for individual stations, with the central point of Westlake station designated as "50".
 When combined with the line number, it becomes a three-digit code.
 The station codes replaced an earlier pictogram system that used symbols associated with nearby neighborhoods or landmarks for each station.
-It was designed to comply with a state law that required additional identifiers for transit stations to assist passengers with Limited English proficiency or difficulties with reading the Latin alphabet.
+It was designed to comply with a state law that required additional identifiers for transit stations to assist passengers with limited English proficiency or difficulties with reading the Latin alphabet.